qianze/qianze.github.io/portfolio.md

  {% cycle 'end row' : nil, nil, '</div>' %}
    {% endif %}
  {% endfor %}
- </div>hellooo got to bottom pls be centered and small
+ </div>hellooo got to bottom pls be centered and small for all
  </center>